giacomorebonato/wysiwyg-markdown-react/README.md

 ![A screenshot of the editor](./screenshot.png)

-This is just [remirror](https://remirror.io) packed to work out of the box as wysiwyg markdown editor to use with React.
+This is just [remirror](https://remirror.io) packed to work out of the box as WYSIWYG markdown editor to use with React.

 ```jsx
 import { MarkdownEditor } from 'wysiwyg-markdown-react'